AIML-IfI/uccs-facerec-challenge/README.md

   ``--tasks``: Specify the tasks that will perform in this evaluation; possible values: ``detection, recognition``; default : ``['detection', 'recognition']``.

-  ``--eval.exclude_gallery``:  Specify the file where gallery face IDs are stored to exclude them from the results; default = ``{data_directory}/exclude_gallery_{which_set}.pickle``.
+  ``--eval.exclude_gallery``:  Specify the file where gallery face IDs are stored to exclude them from the results; default: ``{data_directory}/exclude_gallery_{which_set}.txt``.
 Note that since the gallery faces are cropped from the dataset, they will be excluded from the results.
 This list of gallery face IDs will be shared along with the dataset.

   ``--eval.linear``: If specified, plots will be in linear, otherwise semilogx; default : ``False``.